-Membership: Membership dues should continue at similar levels in the coming couple of years to those realized in fiscal year 2019, i.e., on a plateau that is still about 20% below pre-recession levels.
-Local governmental members have experienced increasing budget stress as a consequence of ongoing decreases in state and federal funding, uncertainties in local gross receipt tax revenue, projected decreases resulting from the progressive phasing out of the "hold harmless" compensations to local governments related to elimination of the food tax, and volatility in the region's traditional industries.
+♦ Membership: Membership dues are estimated to be slowly decreasing in the coming couple of years mainly due to COVID-19 and shrinking local tax collections to those realized in fiscal year 2019 and moreover are still about 20% below pre-recession levels.
+Local governmental members have experienced increasing budget stress as a consequence of ongoing decreases in state and federal funding, uncertainties in local gross receipt tax revenue, projected decreases resulting from the progressive phasing out of the "hold harmless" compensations to local governments related to elimination of the food tax, COVID-19 impacts, and volatility in the region's traditional industries.